benjaminwillett/docker/pythonapp.md

 #### Delete Docker Containers

+Usage:CommandDeletesallAll containers${id}The container corresponding to the container ID you pass

+#### Delete Docker Images

-Usage:CommandDeletesallAll containers${id}The container corresponding to the container ID you passDelete Docker ImagesUsage:CommandDeletesallAll imagesuntaggedImages tagged with “" (untagged images)${id}The image corresponding to the Image ID you pass
+Usage:CommandDeletesallAll imagesuntaggedImages tagged with “" (untagged images)${id}The image corresponding to the Image ID you pass